mengxiangming/dmps/README.md

 -----------------------------------------------------------------------------------------
-Results of DMPS on different tasks in image restoration.
+Results of DMPS on different tasks in noisy image restoration.
 ![cover-img](./figures/cover.png)